Belém Stargazing & Astronomy Report

 Where are darker skies near Belém?

-The closest meaningfully darker mapped site is Barcarena, Pará, about 15 km west north west of Belém, reaching Bortle 5.
+The closest meaningfully darker mapped site is Barcarena, Pará, about 16 km west of Belém, reaching Bortle 5.

 When is the sky darkest in Belém?